PDM4AR/exercises/docs/07-optimization.md

 #### **Test cases**

-We provide some example test cases with ground truth to test the feasibility, the constraint violations and the cost optimizations of your solution.
+We provide some example test cases with a solution to test the feasibility, the constraint violations and the cost optimizations of your solution.
 The provided test cases are not the same as the ones run on the test server used for grading, we advise you to additionally test your implementation using your own defined test cases, e.g., by modifying the random test case generation in [src/pdm4ar/exercises_def/ex07/data.py](../src/pdm4ar/exercises_def/ex07/data.py), and then setting `test_type = CaseVoyage.random` within the function `get_exercise7` in [src/pdm4ar/exercises_def/ex07/ex07.py](../src/pdm4ar/exercises_def/ex07/ex07.py) to load your test cases and not the provided ones.

 Note that the constraints have different difficulties, but if you do not implement or violate one constraint, this will not affect the performance score of the other constraints (except if you violate `voyage_order` or if you mistakenly state that the problem is *unfeasible*).
 However, not implementing/violating a constraint can degrade the performance score of the feasibility and of the optimization costs.
 Therefore, the test server will also test your code on a number of problems with the minimum number of present constraints at the same time, so as not to penalize too much the other performance scores if you have not implemented all the constraints correctly.